-This policy applies to the use of our Perci Health platform located at www.percihealth.com (the “Platform”).
-The Platform is not intended for children and we do not knowingly collect data relating to children.
+This Policy applies to the use of the Perci platform (the “Platform”) located at www.percihealth.com.
+The Platform is not intended for children, defined as anybody under the age of 18, and we do not knowingly collect data relating to children.

 2. Who We Are

-We are Perci Health Ltd, a company registered in England under company no. 12402935.
-Our registered address is at Wellers Accountants, 1 Vincent Square, London, United Kingdom, SW1P 2PN.
+Perci is a limited company registered with Companies House in England as Perci Health Ltd under company number 12402935.
+Our registered address is Wellers Accountants, 1 Vincent Square, London, United Kingdom, SW1P 2PN.

-We are the controller of your personal data.
-This means that we are responsible for what happens to any data you send to us, and we are subject to certain legal obligations about how we store it, who we send it to and what we can lawfully do with it.
+We are the controller of your Personal Data.
+This means that we are responsible for what happens to any data that you share with us, and we are subject to certain legal obligations about how we store it, who we send it to, and what we can lawfully do with it.

 |Title||Data Protection Officer|